odulapalli1414/Projects/README.md

 This project focuses on sentiment analysis of movie reviews from the IMDB dataset.
 The dataset contains movie reviews along with their sentiment labels (positive or negative).
 The goal is to train machine learning models to accurately classify the sentiment of a given review as either positive or negative.

 ## Project Structure
-- **data**: Contains the dataset (`IMDB Dataset.csv`) used for training and evaluation.
 - **notebooks**: Jupyter notebooks used for data preprocessing, model training, and evaluation.
 - **README.md**: Overview of the project, setup instructions, and usage guidelines.

-- **scripts**: Utility scripts for data preprocessing and model evaluation.
+## Data Source
+The dataset used in this project is available on Kaggle at [Sentiment Analysis of IMDB Movie Reviews](https://www.kaggle.com/code/lakshmi25npathi/sentiment-analysis-of-imdb-movie-reviews/input).

 ## Setup Instructions
 1. Clone the repository: `git clone <repository-url>`
+2. Download the dataset from Kaggle link provided above.
-2. Navigate to the project directory: `cd imdb-sentiment-analysis`
+3. Navigate to the project directory: `cd imdb-sentiment-analysis`
-3. Install dependencies
+4. Install dependencies
-4. Run the Jupyter notebooks in the `notebooks` directory to explore the data, preprocess it, train models, and evaluate their performance.
+5. Run the Jupyter notebooks in the `notebooks` directory to explore the data, preprocess it, train models, and evaluate their performance.

 ## Usage
 1. **Data Preprocessing**: The provided notebooks cover various preprocessing steps such as removing HTML tags, special characters, stopwords, and stemming.